 About Clientless and Universal Zero Trust Network Access

-Zero Trust Access (ZTNA) is a general name for process that protect internal resources with identity-based access (including user trust and posture), and can provide intrusion protection, file, and malware protection.
+Zero Trust Access or Zero Trust Network Access (ZTNA) refers to processes that protect internal resources using identity-based access, including user trust and posture.
+It can provide intrusion protection, file, and malware protection.

 -

-Clientless ZTNA enables you to authenticate and authorize access to protected web based resources and applications from inside (on-premises) or outside (remote) the network using an external Security Assertion Markup Language (SAML) identity provider (IdP) policy.
+Clientless Zero Trust Network Access (Clientless ZTNA) enables you to authenticate and authorize access to protected web based resources and applications from inside (on-premises) or outside (remote) the network using an external Security Assertion Markup Language (SAML) identity provider (IdP) policy.
 Use clientless ZTNA for remote users.

 -

-Universal ZTNA provides identity-based network protection and can be used with both remote and on-premises users.
-On-premises users access a trusted network using a Secure Firewall Threat Defense while remote users install an application like Cisco Secure Client.
+Universal Zero Trust Network Access (Universal ZTNA) provides identity-based network protection and can be used with both remote and on-premises users.
+On-premises users access a trusted network using a Secure Firewall Threat Defense while remote users install an application such as Cisco Secure Client.